johnroma/Arbetsprov/README.md

 * Graphics for delete button was missing under /assets.
 I improvised a similar one to the one in reference screen.png
 * No specific design for Desktop and Tablets was given, improvised responsive solution.
 * Didn't find SVG-logo found in /assets stable enough in all browsers.
 Converted in to PNG

+## How to delete items from history
+* On touch device, swipe left first to show delete button, then touch it.
+Swipe right to cancel.
+* On Desktop, hover then click on button.